The Apprenticeship of Duddy Kravitz (film): Release

-Stage adaptation
+Reception

-In 1984 in Edmonton, Alberta, The Apprenticeship of Duddy Kravitz was adapted into a musical.
-A 1987 adaptation was directed by Austin Pendleton and premiered in Philadelphia.
-A newly updated version of the musical had its debut in Montreal in 2015 with music by Alan Menken, book and lyrics by David Spencer, and directed by Pendleton.
+On Rotten Tomatoes, the film holds a rating of 94% from 16 reviews.

 Legacy

 Duddy Kravitz has an important place in Canadian film history due to its record gross, and has thus been described as a 'coming of age' for Canadian cinema.
 The film has been designated and preserved as a "masterwork" by the Audio-Visual Preservation Trust of Canada, a charitable non-profit organization dedicated to promoting the preservation of Canada's audio-visual heritage.
 The Toronto International Film Festival ranked it in the Top 10 Canadian Films of All Time twice, in 1984 and 1993.
 A poll by Take One listed The Apprenticeship of Duddy Kravitz as the 4th best film in Canadian history in 1995.
 Canada Post created postage stamps featuring ten films, including The Apprenticeship of Duddy Kravitz, to mark the 100th anniversary of Canadian cinema in 1996.

 In the period between shooting Duddy Kravitz and actually seeing the completed movie, Richard Dreyfuss was offered, and twice turned down, the role of Matt Hooper in Jaws; having read the script he decided that it was a film he would "rather watch than be in".
 After he had seen the final cut of Kravitz, however, Dreyfuss felt his performance was so bad that it could potentially end his movie career.
 Discovering that the role of Hooper had still not been cast, he jumped at it to ensure that he was safely under contract to make another movie before anybody at Universal Pictures heard any negative press about Kravitz.

-It was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.
+Duddy Kravitz was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.